×

 When we asked people living in Hungary about recreational activities, they mentioned:

 "In Hungary, residents enjoy a variety of recreational facilities, such as parks, swimming pools, sports fields, and playgrounds.
 There are also many outdoor activities available, such as hiking, biking, and fishing.
 For those who prefer indoor activities, there are bowling alleys, movie theaters, and arcades.
 Additionally, Hungary is home to a number of cultural attractions, such as museums, galleries, and historic sites.
-Finally, Hungary is known for its thermal baths, which offer a relaxing and therapeutic experience," remarked one expat living in Hungary.
+Finally, Hungary is known for its thermal baths, which offer a relaxing and therapeutic experience," commented one expat living in Hungary.

 What is the weather like in Hungary?

 "The weather in Hungary is generally mild, with warm summers and cold winters.
 In the summer months, temperatures can reach up to 30 degrees Celsius, while in the winter months temperatures can drop to below zero.
-Rainfall is fairly common throughout the year, with the most rain occurring in the spring and autumn months," wrote one expat living in Hungary.
+Rainfall is fairly common throughout the year, with the most rain occurring in the spring and autumn months," remarked one expat living in Hungary.

 Are there good restaurants in Hungary?